jeffriesc/RPi-DisableLEDs/README.md

 # RPi-DisableLEDs
 This repo contains a service file to disable the LEDs on the Raspberry Pi

-Here's how you can disable the 'active'-LED and the power-LED on a rasbperry pi (and probably on other boards too):
+Here's how you can disable the 'active'-LED and the power-LED on a rasbperry pi on your own:

-Manual

-Initially you have to find the correct number of the desired LED.

-Run: echo 0 | sudo tee /sys/class/leds/led1/brightness > /dev/null

-where you can try different led1s
-On a RPI 4 led1 is the power-LED and led0 is the 'active' LED.

-systemd service (to disable the LEDs at startup) Create a service file at: /etc/systemd/system/disable-led.service with the following content:

-'''[Unit]
+If you want to know which LED is which, run: `echo 0 | sudo tee /sys/class/leds/led1/brightness > /dev/null`.
+Which ever LED is still on is `led0`.
+In my case the `led1` is the red powered LED and `led0` is the green activity LED.
+This will be for most, if not all running a Raspberry Pi 3B+ or newer.

+Now to automate this on start up

+Create the service file with: `sudo nano /etc/systemd/system/disable-led.service` paste the following:

+`[Unit]
 Description=Disables the power-LED and active-LED

 [Service]